Vice President for Research and Innovation

 Over the course of her career, Dr. Cunningham’s research has focused on injury and violence prevention and public health, with scientific collaborations that span engineering, health communications, transportation and public policy.
 Her research has focused on highlighting the needs of vulnerable, underserved communities, often approaching her work through a trauma informed lens.
 Dr. Cunningham has continuous federal research funding for 25+ years as Principal Investigator.
 She served on the Michigan Governor’s Opioid Abuse Commission, and often provides guidance and expert testimony across multiple levels of government on matters of higher education and the health of communities.
 In 2019, Cunningham was elected to the National Academy of Medicine.

-Dr. Rebecca Cunningham is vice president for research at the University of Michigan, where she is responsible for fostering the excellence and integrity of research across all three campuses.
+Dr. Rebecca Cunningham is vice president for research and innovation at the University of Michigan, where she is responsible for fostering the excellence and integrity of research across all three campuses.

 She has vast experience as a researcher, administrator, educator and clinician, including more than 20 years spent as an emergency medicine physician at U-M and Hurley Medical Center in Flint, Michigan.

 Cunningham’s career has focused on injury prevention, opioid overdose, substance misuse prevention, firearm injury prevention and public health.

 She is the former Director of the U-M Injury Prevention Center, established a national consortium to improve firearms safety, served as associate vice president for research-health sciences and is the former associate chair for research for the U-M Department of Emergency Medicine.